elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     /dev/sdb1 [/mnt]: user quotas turned on

-Now let&#8217;s add a user called user1 and enable quotas to be soft at 20M,hard at 25M, and set the grace period to be 2 days.
+Now let's add a user called user1 and enable quotas to be soft at 20M,hard at 25M, and set the grace period to be 2 days.

     [root@rhel01 ~]# adduser user1
     [root@rhel01 ~]# getent passwd user1